 Names like Fredder, Brietenbach and Gubernator appear in the early baptismal registers as being teachers in the school.
 The schoolmaster was a very important man and often served in assisting the priest according to historical reports.

 In 1993, the Sister of St. Francis left Most Blessed Sacrament School after 109 years of service.
-Deacon Thomas Murphy was hired as the first lay principal.
-The school’s name was then changed to Saint Francis Academy in honor of the Sisters of St. Francis.
-The school continues today under the leadership of Deacon Murphy and a teaching staff he claims “Is the finest and most dedicated I have ever worked with.”
+The first lay principal was then hired, and the school’s name was then changed to Saint Francis Academy in honor of the Sisters of St. Francis.